12 Top-Rated Fly Fishing Destinations in Tennessee

 Inexperienced fly fishing anglers should consider hiring a guide for this waterway.
 There are several towns where you can hire a guide and find lodging and restaurants, including Benton, Athens, Etowah, Decatur, and Cleveland.

-The West Prong Stream has many things going for it, including being one of only eight streams in the Great Smoky Mountain National Park where it is legal to catch and keep brook trout.
-The stream has large populations of brook and rainbow trout.
+The West Prong of the Little Pigeon River is one of the streams where it is legal to catch and keep brook trout in the Great Smoky Mountain National Park.
+This stream has large populations of brook and rainbow trout.
 It is located at a high elevation, with cold and rocky water, so it is an excellent stream to visit during hot summer days.

 Some sections of the stream can be strenuous due to the large boulders and plunge pools in the waterway.
 This stream is easily accessed from the Newfound Gap Road in the park.
 Inexperienced anglers will want to hire a local guide to navigate sections of the stream.
 You can find guides and lodging in nearby Gatlinburg and Pigeon Forge.